-These are just some examples of general localization factors to consider when making a source video.
-As you can see from these general considerations, cultural and visual sensitivities can impact your localization plans, not to mention the time and budget required.
-The specific localization techniques needed will depend on the specifications of the project, how many markets it needs to be localized for, and the type of content that needs to be localized.
+These are just a few tips for easy video localization to consider when making a source video.
+As you can see, cultural and visual sensitivities can impact your localization plans, including time and budget.
+The specific localization techniques needed will depend on the specifications of the project, how many markets are being targeted, and the type of content that needs to be localized.